waynodiablo/Oystercard/individual_challenges/README.md

 You can message your coach on Slack and ask for a code review of one of your repos anytime you like.

+### Tech test repo checklist

+Use this [tech test repo checklist](./tech_test_repo_checklist.md) while you're writing your code.
+And use it when doing pair reviews at the end of each day.

 ### Language

 You can use Ruby or JavaScript for any of the challenges.